 (An old story, long before digital cameras and Smart Phones were a thing for me.
-Bless my heart.)
+Bless.)

 New York City in the summer is hotter than Dammit and nobody has central air.
 I took a bus from LaGuardia to the NQR, and I’m convinced that the driver would have eagerly ejected all of us to our deaths if his break pedal had allowed him to pump it any harder.